Use catalog-vended credentials for Apache Iceberg™ tables¶

 Note

-Using catalog-vended credentials is supported for externally managed Iceberg tables that use a REST catalog integration and store their files in Amazon S3.
+Using catalog-vended credentials is supported for externally managed Iceberg tables that use a REST catalog integration.
 To use this feature, your external catalog must also support credential vending.

 Considerations¶